DrAShabut/AndroidDev/session-1.md

 2. Delete the ‘Hello World!’
 TextView by clicking it and then pressing ‘delete’ button from your keyboard.

-3. From the pallet (in the above screen) where all Widgets are available, add a TextView and a Button to your project by clicking, dragging and dropping on the activity design in the required location.
+3. From the palette (in the above screen) where all Widgets are available, add a TextView and a Button to your project by clicking, dragging and dropping on the activity design in the required location.
 The design will look like the following screen:

 ![image](uploads/6a5460f15298a043473edea6ee3bcb96/image.png)